-Annette Haas was born in Kitchener Waterloo.
-She moved to Hamilton in 1987 to attend Mohawk College, where she gradutated with honours from the Applied Music Program.
-From 1989-1992, Annette played with various jazz ensembles, including “November Nights” jazz quartet, “The Annette and Shawn Jazz Duo”, “The Harry Waller Big Band”, and “The Harold Namaro Jazz Ensemble”.
-In 1992, Annette met Adam Ostrosser and not long after the “Adam and Annette” duo was created.
+Singer song writer and multi instrumentalist Annette Haas was born in Kitchener Waterloo.
+She moved to Hamilton to attend Mohawk College, studying voice and piano, where she gradutated with honours from the Applied Music Program.
+Annette played with various jazz ensembles, including “November Nights” jazz quartet, “The Annette and Shawn Jazz Duo”, “The Harry Waller Big Band”, and “The Harold Namaro Jazz Ensemble”.
+In 1992, after just picking up the guitar, Annette met Adam Ostrosser and not long after the “Adam and Annette” duo was created.

-Adam and Annette have been playing over 200 shows a year for over 12 years, performing in pubs, bars, private parties, weddings, and cooperate events.
+Adam and Annette duo/band have been playing for 25 years, performing in pubs, bars, private parties, weddings, and cooperate events.
 They have released two albums: “Adam and Annette”, and “An Adam and Annette Christmas”.
-The duo expanded to a band when Annette took up her new favourite instrument, the bass!!

 As well as playing with “Adam and Annette”, Haas has played with the successful Canadian disco band, The Travoltas.
 For the last 17 years, she has enjoyed touring both Canada and the United States with the Travoltas.

 Sessions for “Skin and Bone” began in 2000, at Westmoreland Studio, with producer Carl Jennings (Freedom Train).
 Busy schedules kept sessions to a minimum, but the album gained momentum in 2002, coming together in 2005.
 Skin and Bone can be found on iTunes.

 As well as playing with Adam, and The Travoltas, and also played in a duo with fellow Travolta, Ben Kempel, she played bass for Mike Trebilcock (The Killjoys), sang in the “Just Friends” jazz trio, and back up vocals for the Tower of Power tribute act, Oakland Soul.